- Reasons to Elope at Mt. Baker

 You may, however, need a forest pass for your elopement location!
 You can get a day pass for $5, or an annual pass for $30, which is valid on all national forest land.

 Another benefit of eloping in national forests is that unlike national parks, they’re dog friendly!
 There may be exceptions on a few trails, but overall, the Mt.
 Baker-Snoqualmie National Forest allows your furry friends to join you for your elopement adventure, as long as they’re on a leash.
+If you do want to bring your dog(s) along, I’d recommend having a designated person to be in charge of them for certain parts of the day (such as your ceremony), so you’re not having to worry about making sure they behave, are eating and drinking as needed, etc.

-Places to Elope in the Mt.
+Best Places to Elope in the Mt.
 Baker-Snoqualmie National Forest

 There are countless gorgeous locations to choose from when you elope amongst the North Cascade mountains, and narrowing it down can be tricky!
 But here are my picks for the best places to elope in the Mt.
-Baker-Snoqualmie National Forest that offer views of Mt.
+Baker-Snoqualmie National Forest that offer breathtaking views of Mt.
 Baker itself.

 Artist Point

-Artist Point is the most iconic viewpoint in the Mt.
-Baker-Snoqualmie National Forest.
-After a drive up the winding, scenic Mt.
-Baker Highway, you’ll reach Artist Point at the end of the road.
 From the parking area, you’ll be greeted with nearly panoramic views of the surrounding mountains, and sweeping vistas that will take your breath away!
 From here, you can see both Baker and Shuksan, and take the short & easy Artist Ridge trail to find some privacy away from the parking lot.
+Along this trail is where you’ll find Huntoon Point, which boasts some of the best views in the entire area thanks to the stunning mountain reflections in the water.
+One of my all-time favorite spots for wide, epic elopement portraits for sure.

 Skyline Divide

 The Skyline Divide trail is 7.2 miles, and climbs steeply through forest growth before opening up to the ridge, where you’ll traverse the peaks with views of Mt.
 Baker.
 It’s one of the best places for a Mt.
-Baker elopement if you want a bit of a challenge, and you can turn this into a two day backpacking adventure!
+Baker elopement if you want a bit of a challenge, and you can turn this into an epic two-day backpacking adventure!
 Some hikers finish the trail once they reach the ridgeline, but you can continue on for more gorgeous views and more privacy.
 The trail gains almost 2,500 feet of elevation, so it’s definitely a challenge – but the views will make you forget about the huffing and puffing.

 Heather Meadows